Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

 ~~~~~

 Here validity of the index is first verified using the Lower and Upper functions in order to protect the call.
-Normally the caller ensures the index being in the valid  range before calling Value().
-In this case the above implementation of Value is not optimal since the  test done in Value is  time-consuming and redundant.
+Normally the caller ensures the index being in the valid  range before calling <i>Value()</i>.
+In this case the above implementation of *Value* is not optimal since the  test done in *Value* is  time-consuming and redundant.

 It is a widely used practice to include that kind of  protections in a debug build of the program and exclude in release (optimized)  build.
-To support this practice, the macros Raise_if() are provided for every OCCT  exception class:
+To support this practice, the macros <i>Raise_if()</i> are provided for every OCCT  exception class:
 ~~~~~
 <ErrorTypeName>_Raise_if(condition,  “Error message”);
 ~~~~~
-where ErrorTypeName  is the exception type, condition  is the logical expression leading to the raise of the exception, and Error message is the associated  message.
+where *ErrorTypeName* is the exception type, *condition*  is the logical expression leading to the raise of the exception, and *Error message* is the associated  message.

-The entire call may be removed by defining one of the  pre-processor symbols No_Exception or No_<ErrorTypeName> at compile-time:
+The entire call may be removed by defining one of the pre-processor symbols *No_Exception* or <i>No_<ErrorTypeName></i> at compile-time:

 ~~~~~
 #define  No_Exception /* remove all raises */
 ~~~~~

-Using this syntax, the Value  function becomes:
+Using this syntax, the *Value* function becomes:

 ~~~~~
 Item  TCollection_Array1::Value (const Standard_Integer&index) const
      {
-  OutOfRange_Raise_if(index  r1 || index > r2,
+  OutOfRange_Raise_if(index < r1 || index > r2,
                       “index out of range in  Array1::Value”);
   return contents[index];
 }